Team Canada’s Cynthia Appiah and Dawn Richardson Wilson compete in the 2-woman bobsleigh eventLeah Hennel/COC

 All four events consist of four heats held over two days.
 The crews with the lowest cumulative times, measured to the hundredth of a second (0.01), are the winners.

-A four-man sled has a maximum length of 3.8m with a total maximum weight (including athletes and equipment) of 630kg.
-Both two-man sleds have a maximum length of 2.7m.
-Men’s sleds can have a total maximum weight of 390kg while the women’s sleds can have a maximum total weight of 325kg.
-A women’s monobob will have a maximum weight of 247kg.
+A four-man sled has an approximate length of 3.8m with a total maximum weight (including athletes and equipment) of 631kg.
+Two-person sleds are approximately 3.2 long.
+Two-man sleds can have a total maximum weight of 390.5kg while two-woman sleds can have a maximum total weight of 330.5kg.
+A women’s monobob will have a maximum weight of 248.5kg and length of approximately 2.8m.

 Black and white photo of bobsleigh crew

 There have only ever been two ties for gold in Olympic bobsleigh history and Canada was involved both times.
-At Nagano 1998, Pierre Lueders and Dave MacEachern shared the top step of the podium with an Italian team.
-Two decades later, Justin Kripps and Alex Kopacz finished with the exact same time as a German team at PyeongChang 2018.
+At Nagano 1998, Pierre Lueders and Dave MacEachern shared the top step of the two-man podium with an Italian team.
+Two decades later, Justin Kripps and Alex Kopacz finished with the exact same time as a German two-man sled at PyeongChang 2018.

 Canadian Medallists